 By Cathy Jones

-The Cave Road precinct of Strathfield, which includes Hedges Ave, Cave Rd and Morgan Place, was built in the early 1960s on the site of the former Northcote Golf Course.
+The Cave Road precinct of Strathfield, which includes Hedges Ave, Cave Road and Morgan Place, was built in the early 1960’s on the site of the former Northcote Golf Course.

-The Northcote Golf Course, built on twenty-one acres of land, was privately owned by Clara Australia Thompson.
-Northcote faced Liverpool Road and was accessible by Hassell Street.
+The Northcote Golf Course was built on twenty-one acres of land in Strathfield South.
+The land was located in an area between Liverpool Road and Cooks River.
+The course was privately owned by Clara Australia Thompson.
+Northcote Golf Course faced Liverpool Road and was accessible by Hassell Street.
 This street was discontinued when the Golf Course was redeveloped.